xkiwilabs/DQN_Unity_Keras/README.md

 To run the code:
 1. Run a python training or testing script in terminal
 2. Launch the corresponding game (either in the Unity editor or as a standalone)
-3. Select AI and Click ‘connect’ in the game
+3. Select AI and click ‘Connect’ in the game
 4. Watch… and watch… and watch…and eventually a successful agent (training usually takes about 1 to 2 hours).

-Keon Kim has a great blog tutorial on DQN using Keras: https://keon.io/deep-q-learning/ Some of the DQN code provided here was adapted from this tutorial:
+Keon Kim has a great blog tutorial on DQN using Keras: https://keon.io/deep-q-learning/ Some of the DQN code provided here was adapted from this tutorial.

 Recently, Unity released a great toolbox for DQN using Tensorflow: https://blogs.unity3d.com/2017/09/19/introducing-unity-machine-learning-agents/?_ga=2.105619654.410151621.1506438822-872552068.1506438822 ).